R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 ```

 ## KDS keys for persistent storage
-To use KDS derived keys for persistent storage, you need to specify how to derive the storage key.
+To use KDS derived keys for persistent storage, you need to specify how the KDS should derive the storage key.
 Key specifications are configured on a per-enclave basis and are included in the enclave `build.gradle`.

 The format of the KDS configuration is as follows: